-Golden Grove High School has a well-established Environmental Action Team (EAT).
-This team is led by the school’s Sustainability Coordinator and includes a dedicated team of staff who volunteer their time to engage the school community in a range of sustainability-related projects, and a range of students from Student Voice who are passionate about the environment and members of outside agencies such as KESAB and NRM.
+Golden Grove High School has a well-established Environmental Action Team (EAT, led by the school’s Sustainability Coordinator.
+This team includes a dedicated team of staff who volunteer their time to engage the school community in a range of sustainability-related projects, a range of students from Student Voice who are passionate about the environment and members of outside agencies such as KESAB and NRM.

 Our vision is to have an educated and informed school community that recognises that they have a moral responsibility (personally and collectively) for the environment that motivates action through knowledge and respect for the environment around us.
 Our school is actively working towards intra-generational equality, ensuring future generations benefit from our efforts in engaging with sustainable practices.

 Some of the key achievements of the EAT over the last couple of years include:

 - Planted a range of herbs for use in Home Economics kitchen, and purchased a compost tumbler to be actively used in the school to re-use our green waste in a meaningful and sustainable way

 - Significant reduction in paper usage through a variety of strategies

-- Establishment of Year 8 Tree Planting Day which occurs twice a year and engages students in the wider community, specifically at Cobbler Creek National Park, by giving them the opportunity to engage in conservation projects such as planting trees and learn about the cultural significance of the land
+- Establishment of Year 8 HASS Immersion Day which occurs twice a year and engages students in the wider community, specifically at Cobbler Creek National Park, by giving them the opportunity to engage in conservation projects such as planting trees and learn about the cultural significance of the land